FAC29A/Project-1-Oskar-Esti/README.md

 - **Our Vision:** We strive to provide a unique and personalized experience for anyone looking to buy an aircraft or explore the world of aviation.

-- **Our Team:** Our agency is a collective effort led by a dynamic duo, John Smith and Emily Davis, who themselves have a background as pilots and possess extensive knowledge about airplanes.
+- **Our Team:** Our agency is a collective effort led by a dynamic team, who themselves have a background as pilots and possess extensive knowledge about airplanes.

 - **Collaboration:** We're proud to mention that we had the privilege of working closely with our talented team members, Oskar and Esti, who have added their expertise and creativity to this project.